-2 Is the customer mobile with hands-on assistance, but still able to participate in some way most of the time?
-If YES, STOP.
-Give the customer a score of 2.
 If No, continue to step 3.
 NOTE The actual distance the customer is mobile impacts scoring.
-3 Is the customer independently mobile most of the time with set-up, standby assistance, and limited or occasional hands-on assistance?
-If YES, STOP.
-Give the customer a score of 1.
-If NO, continue to step 4.
+3 Is the customer independently mobile most of the time with set-up, supervision, and limited or occasional hands-on assistance? • If YES, STOP.
+Give the customer a score of 1. • If NO, continue to step 4.
 4 Is the customer independently mobile most or all of the time, with or without assistive devices?
 If YES, STOP.
 Give the customer a score of 0.
 If NO, the customer meets some scoring criteria above, go back to step 1.

 Term Definition Assistive Devices Devices that are designed, made, or adapted to help a person perform a particular task.
-Examples: walkers, canes, handrails, wheelchairs Physical contact to support a person so that the activities of daily living can be carried out without fall or injury.
+Examples: walkers, canes, handrails, wheelchairs Hands-on Assistance Physical contact to support a person so that the activities of daily living can be carried out without fall or injury.
 Purposeful Movement The act of intentionally moving from one place to another.
 Set-up Involves placing the assistive device where the customer can reach.
 Examples include charging an electric wheelchair or adjusting the wheelchair safety belt.

-Supervision Observing the customer and being readily available to provide assistance, including giving verbal cues or reminders.
+Observing the customer and being readily

+available to provide assistance, including giving

+verbal cues or reminders.